JohanesSetiawan/ASR-Javanese/README.md

 MODEL_LOAD = '' # you can change this to load model.
 SOUND_PATH = '' # you can change this to predict it.
 ```

+# Training
+You can training this model, in file `stt - openslr - jawa - training.ipynb`, and run it step by step.